Cyril Stanley Smith: Early life

 Smith was born in Birmingham, England, on 4 October 1903, the third of four children of Joseph Seymour Smith, a commercial traveller for Camp Coffee, and his wife, Frances, née Norton.
 He was educated at Bishop Vesey's Grammar School in Sutton Coldfield.
 He read metallurgy at the University of Birmingham, having not met the requirements in mathematics to study his first choice, which was physics, and was awarded a second-class BSc in 1924.

 That year Smith entered the Massachusetts Institute of Technology (MIT), where he earned a ScD in 1926.
 He was a research associate at MIT from 1926 to 1927, then left to take up a position as a research metallurgist at the American Brass Company.
 His research there was mainly involved with the electrical, thermal, and mechanical and magnetic properties of copper alloys.
 He published numerous papers, and was awarded 20 patents.

 He married Alice Marchant Kimball, a student of English social history at Yale University, from which she earned a PhD in 1936, on 16 March 1931.
 Of the marriage, Alice's sister remarked that: "If he didn't go to Oxford or Cambridge, isn't Church of England, and doesn't like sports, you might as well marry an American".
 He became a naturalized American citizen in 1939.
 His wife sparked an interest in history, a subject that he had disliked at school.
-He acquired old texts, and in 1945 he produced a translation of a classic metallurgical text, Vannocio Biringuccio's Pirotechnia (1540).
+He acquired old texts, and in 1945 he produced a translation of a classic metallurgical text, Vannocio Biringuccio's De la pirotechnia (1540).